Blueprint-Boulder/f21s22-impact-on-education/README.md

 1. Make sure you're in the project's root directory.
 Run `python manage.py makemigrations`, then run `python manage.py migrate`.
 If `python manage.py makemigrations` doesn't work, then something is wrong with your code, not just the database or migrations files.
 If `python manage.py migrate` doesn't work, you likely didn't follow the steps in *Removing the problem files*.
 2. Run `python manage.py createsuperuser` and follow the prompts.
 This will create a user that can access Django's admin site.
 3. Run your project and go to Django's admin site (located in `/admin`).
 Login as the user you just created.
-4. Add the following groups: *applicant, volunteer, org_admin,* and *site_admin*.
+4. Add the following groups: *student, volunteer, org_admin,* and *site_admin*.
 Give *site_admin* all permissions.
 It doesn't matter (for testing purposes) which permissions the other groups have.

 ### Testing to make sure this didn't break anything else